canibanoglu/tango_with_django_book/chapters/setup.rst

 This code imports the relevant Django machinery that we use to create URL mappings.
 Importing the ``views`` module from ``rango`` also provides us with access to our simple view implemented previously, allowing us to reference the view.

 To create our mappings, we use a ``urlpatterns`` tuple.
 Django uses this tuple to identify valid mappings.
 Here, we define a URL mapping with a regular expression ``^$``.
-This regular expression matches an string that is empty.
+This regular expression matches a string that is empty.
 When a matching string is supplied, the method ``rango.views.index`` is invoked, and is passed a ``HttpRequest`` object.
 This may seem a bit odd, but when this pattern matching takes places only a portion of the original URL string is considered.
 This is because our Django project will first process the original URL string (i.e. ``http://www.tangowithdjango.com/rango/``).

 This means we need to configure the ``urls.py`` of our project ``tango_with_django_project`` and connect up our main project with our Rango application.